EOE0102/HOI4-mod-tools/README.md

 # Modding tools for game Heart of Iron 4 in python

 # 1. Preparation
 ## 1.1 Basic python coding knowledge
 * Basic Python knowledge. (how to run file, python PIP)
 * I'm using Visual Studio Code (A python writing/debugging tool, or anything you need to run python)

 ## 1.2 recommend tools
-* Everything (A universal file search tool on windows, sometimes i forget where the creted files are saved)
+* Everything (A universal file search tool on windows, sometimes i forget where the created files are saved)
 * Listary  (free version is enough)
 * Photoshop or windows paint(modify map file)